sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 measures ANOVA dialogue box, as in :numref:`fig-RManova1`, via ``ANOVA - Repeated Measures ANOVA``.
 Then:

--  Enter a name for the Repeated Measures Factor (orginally: ``RM Factor …``).
+-  Enter a name for the ``Repeated Measures Factors`` (orginally:
+   ``RM Factor …``).
 This should be a label that you choose to describe the conditions repeated by all participants.
 For example, to describe the speech, conceptual and syntax tasks completed by all participants a suitable label would be ``Task``.
 Note that this new factor name represents the independent variable in the analysis.

--  Add a third level in the Repeated Measures Factors text box, as there are three levels representing the three tasks: ``Speech``, ``Conceptual`` and ``Syntax``.
+-  Add a third level in the ``Repeated Measures Factors`` variable box, as there are three levels representing the three tasks: ``Speech``, ``Conceptual`` and ``Syntax``.
 Change the labels of the levels accordingly.

 -  Then move each of the levels variables across to the ``Repeated Measures Cells`` text box.

--  Finally, under the ``Assumption Checks`` option, tick the ``Sphericity checks`` text box.
+-  Finally, under the ``Assumption Checks`` option, tick the ``Sphericity checks`` check box.

 .. ----------------------------------------------------------------------------